alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-05-31-using-create_specs-to-refactor-puppet.md

 Touched resources: 6
 Resource coverage: 100.00%
 ~~~
 I am back to 100% passing tests and 100% resource coverage.
 I feel 100% certain that my refactoring has not broken anything, and there is no need for me to perform time-expensive testing, like spinning Vagrant instances etc. The tests ran in only 2.17 seconds.
-In fact, the most time expensive part of the whole procedure is refactoring the code itself.
+In fact, the most time expensive part of the whole procedure was refactoring the code itself.

 This is an excellent outcome, because only if refactoring can be done quickly – and safely! – can developers realistically be expected to do it at all, and without refactoring, there can be no continuous improvement.